 Chevys Mesquite-Grilled BBQ Chicken Quesadilla Reduced-Fat

-With this secret recipe from Low-Fat Top Secret Recipes, it isn't necessary to cook the chicken over a mesquite grill as they do in the restaurant chain.
-Sure, you could get some mesquite wood chips and throw 'em on your barbecue or you can use that charcoal that has mesquite in it.
+With my Chevys Mesquite-Grilled BBQ Chicken Quesadilla recipe below, you won't need to cook the chicken over a mesquite grill as they do in the restaurant chain.
+Sure, you could get some mesquite wood chips and throw 'em on your barbecue, or you can use that charcoal that has mesquite in it.
 But an easier way to get the flavor of mesquite—especially if all you've got is a gas grill—is to soak the chicken in a marinade made with mesquite-flavored liquid smoke.
-In the restaurant these puppies are made with red chili tortillas.
+In the restaurant, these puppies are made with red chili tortillas.
 Since these type of tortillas can be tough to find, especially in fat-free versions, we'll use plain fat-free tortillas for our tasty reduced-fat clone.

 Serving size–2 pieces

 Calories per serving–278 (Original–400)

 Source: Low-Fat Top Secret Recipes by Todd Wilbur.